 [Note: Parts IV-VII of this Regulation (and all other University Regulations) are Regulations Resource Information - the contents of which are not approved by the Academic Senate or Board of Trustees, and are to be updated from time to time as determined appropriate by the cognizant Policy Officer and the Institutional Policy Committee, as per Policy 1-001 and Rule 1-001.]

-- IV.
-Rules, Procedures, Guidelines, Forms, and other related resources?
+IV.
+Rules, Procedures, Guidelines, Forms, and other related resources:

-- A. Rules

-- B. Procedures
+- A. Rules - B. Procedures

-- 1. Procedure 1-011A: Campus Security
+- 1. Procedure 1-011A: (/general/procedures/P1-011A.php) Campus Security

 - C. Guidelines

 - D. Forms

 - E. Other related resource materials.